 Tim Holmes, Director of Compliance, is a graduate of East Carolina University with a BSc in industrial engineering technology.
 With more than 24 years experience as an outdoor pasture pig farmer, Tim is well-suited to inspect and verify compliance of participating farms with Certified Animal Welfare Approved by AGW standards.
 He enjoys working with farmers in the program to help ensure animal well-being.

-Emily Moose, Director of Communications and Outreach, developed a love of agriculture at an early age during summer visits to her cousin’s hog farm in eastern Virginia.
+Emily Moose, Executive Director, developed a love of agriculture at an early age during summer visits to her cousin’s hog farm in eastern Virginia.
 She is a graduate of UNC-Asheville and the NC State College of Agriculture and Life Sciences Agricultural Leadership Development Program and is based in rural North Carolina.
 Emily leads AGW’s outreach team throughout the U.S. and Canada, guiding communications and developing new programs and initiatives within the organization–including AGW’s labeling support, volunteer and membership programs.

 Frank Morison, Lead Auditor, was raised on a family farm in Maryland producing poultry, cattle, hogs, corn, soybeans, wheat and hay, and eventually took over the farm.
 Frank has participated in a horse rescue program for racehorses and adopted two horses who are now a part of the family farm.
 He also works with various sustainable agricultural groups who utilize his technological knowledge and experience.
 He attends conferences and meetings related to building local food systems and is assisting on a project working toward building local food production.